Mrwhononumber/Kayyar/README.md

 # Kayyar

-Kayyar is a an app that use information provided by users to show dangerous areas or spots so people specially travellers can avoid it
+Kayyar use information provided by users to show dangerous areas or spots so people specially travellers can avoid it

 ## Demo